AbhiAgarwal/notes/README.md

 **Things to learn**

-To give me a good general background in Computer Science, and allow me to branch out in the future - I want to study the following things at University.
-I want to build on them and to understand how these things operate, and be able to apply most of these concepts.
+<p>To give me a good general background in Computer Science, and allow me to branch out in the future - I want to study the following things at University.
+I want to build on them and to understand how these things operate, and be able to apply most of these concepts.</p>

+<p>Crossing out doesn't mean I have reached my goal in these languages, but just means that I have developed a decent understanding of them</p>

 - Artificial Intelligence (NLP, Vision, Speech, Movement)
 - Robotics (Mechanics, Electrical, Computer)